IvanCaEz/Wordle/README.md

   correct position.

 ---

-### Code
+### The Menu

-The ***instruccions*** function will explain the user how to play and will ask the user to type ***START*** to begin.
+The menu will be the first thing the user sees.
+- Will greet the user and will offer them a list of options they can choose:
+- - `PLAY` Will start the game
+- - `HELP` Will explain the rules
+- - `HISTORY` Will call the menu for filtering the history of games than were saved
+- - `EXIT` Will end the program

 ### The Game

-The ***codi*** function is where the word pool of the game and all the logic of the application lies.
+- The user can choose to play in Catalan or in English.
+- First will ask the user to type their username.
-- First will take a random word from the `wordPool` and will ask the user for a word.
+- Then will take a random word from the `wordPool` of the choosen language and will ask the user for a word.
-- If the word has repeated chars or doesn't have a length of 5 chars it will throw a warning and will ask for a word again.
+- If the word doesn't have a length of 5 chars or has chars that aren't alphabetical, it will throw a warning and will ask for a word again.

 ##### When the word is accepted and isn't the right guess